-- Regular friends: Social, activity buddies you meet up every now and then to catch up or hang out with.
+- Regular friends: Social, activity buddies you meet up now and then to catch up or hang out with.
 You can generally talk about regular topics.

 - Pleasure friends: These people are rare but they exist.
-Many people make friends just for different kind of pleasures.
+Many people make friends just for different kinds of pleasures.
 The domain if these pleasures are mostly sex or money and these people come together only when they need certain pleasure in life.

 - Good times friends: These are friends who only meet at the bar; an expensive one.
 These friends never meet anywhere else or in times of distress and are not available in difficult times.